Pile of Bay Anchovies

-Bay anchovy are the most abundant fish in Chesapeake Bay and in Trawl Survey catches.
-From 1955-2011, over 10 million bay anchovies have been recorded by the survey.
+Bay Anchovies are the most abundant fish in Chesapeake Bay and in Juvenile Finfish Trawl Survey catches.
+From 1995-2011, over 10 million Bay Anchovies were recorded by the survey.

-The Trawl Survey encounters two species of anchovies in Chesapeake Bay, the striped anchovy (Anchoa hepsetus (top in photo)) and the bay anchovy (bottom).
+The Juvenile Finfish Trawl Survey encounters two species of anchovies in Chesapeake Bay: the Striped Anchovy (top), and the Bay Anchovy (bottom).
 Both are schooling species that feed on zooplankton.

-The Chesapeake Bay contains many species that are difficult to distinguish from one another, especially at the larval and juvenile stages.
-An example shown here is the bay anchovy (top) and Atlantic menhaden (Brevoortia tyrannus (bottom two fish)).
+The Juvenile Finfish Trawl Survey encounters many species that can be difficult to distinguish from one another, especially at the larval and juvenile stages.
+An example shown here is the Bay Anchovy (top) and Atlantic Menhaden (bottom two).

 July: 0-44 mm.